Small Equipment Grants

 2. CFI Application

-RCP uses an electronic secure transfer portal to support submissions and all submissions must be uploaded via this method.
-Institutions must contact the program area at [email protected] at least 2 weeks prior to the proposal submission deadline to receive access to the portal.
+Note: Application submissions must be uploaded via a secure portal.
+Institutions must email [email protected] at least 2 weeks prior to the proposal submission deadline to receive access to the portal.

-If you must make changes to the team leaders or applicant institution after submitting a proposal, contact [email protected] as soon as possible.
+If you must make changes to the team leaders or applicant institution after submitting a proposal, email [email protected] as soon as possible.
 This is to avoid introducing potential conflicts of interest with reviewers.

 After you apply

-Your application will be reviewed by RCP’s Multidisciplinary Review Panel.
+RCP’s Multidisciplinary Review Panel will review your application.
 The review process occurs in 3 stages:

-1. Expert review (where applicable, CFI and grant-specific partnership agency expert reviews are used)
+1. Expert review (where applicable, CFI expert reviews are used).

 Reporting requirements